Prehearing Detentions, Bond & Arriving Aliens Issues

 Permanent residents who are deemed to be “arriving aliens” are ineligible for release on bond.
 Arriving aliens are permanent residents who were trying to enter the US at a port of entry when they were stopped by the immigration authorities or were interdicted at sea and brought to the United States.
 Permanent residents are generally not deemed to be arriving aliens when they make a trip abroad and return to the US.
 However, there is an exception to this rule.
 A permanent resident who has committed certain criminal offenses can be deemed to be an arriving alien when they reenter the US and can be ineligible for release on bond.

-If you have questions about removal, deportability, inadmissibility, or any other immigration matter, please contact our immigration attorneys or call The Law Firm of Shihab & Associates, Co., LPA at the nearest office close to you to consult with an attorney.
-The competent attorneys at The Law Firm of Shihab & Associates are experienced in defending foreign nationals in removal proceedings, as well as other areas of immigration.
-We represent clients nationwide in various matters including green cards and permanent residence, family immigration, immigrant visas, non-immigrant visas, employment visas and H1B visas, investor visas, PERM applications, and many more.
-We will not tire until we get the desired results for you within the bounds of the law.
-Contact us for a consultation.
+If you have questions about removal, deportability, inadmissibility, or any other immigration matter, please contact our immigration attorneys to consult with an attorney at the nearest office close to you.
+The competent Columbus immigration attorneys at The Law Firm of Shihab & Associates are experienced in defending foreign nationals in removal proceedings, as well as other areas of immigration.
+We represent clients nationwide.